 Keywords: Diastolic dysfunction; Left ventricle; Off-pump coronary artery bypass grafting

-Borde DP, Asegaonkar B, Apsingekar P, Khade S, Futane S, Khodve B, Kedar M, Deodhar A, Takalkar U, George A, Joshi S. Monitoring diastolic dysfunction using a simplified algorithm in patients undergoing off - pump coronary artery bypass grafting surgery.
+How to cite this article: Borde DP, Asegaonkar B, Apsingekar P, Khade S, Futane S, Khodve B, Kedar M, Deodhar A, Takalkar U, George A, Joshi S. Monitoring diastolic dysfunction using a simplified algorithm in patients undergoing off - pump coronary artery bypass grafting surgery.
 Ann Card Anaesth 2016;19:231-9

-Borde DP, Asegaonkar B, Apsingekar P, Khade S, Futane S, Khodve B, Kedar M, Deodhar A, Takalkar U, George A, Joshi S. Monitoring diastolic dysfunction using a simplified algorithm in patients undergoing off - pump coronary artery bypass grafting surgery.
+How to cite this URL: Borde DP, Asegaonkar B, Apsingekar P, Khade S, Futane S, Khodve B, Kedar M, Deodhar A, Takalkar U, George A, Joshi S. Monitoring diastolic dysfunction using a simplified algorithm in patients undergoing off - pump coronary artery bypass grafting surgery.
 Ann Card Anaesth [serial online] 2016 [cited 2022 Jun 30];19:231-9.
-Available from: http://www.annals.in/text.asp?2016/19/2/231/179591
+Available from: https://www.annals.in/text.asp?2016/19/2/231/179591

 Left ventricle diastolic dysfunction (LVDD) refers to an abnormality of ventricular relaxation, compliance, or filling that results in the requirement for an elevated left atrial (LA) pressure to achieve left ventricular filling.
 Echocardiographically identified DD has been reported to be an independent predictor of morbidity-mortality in variety of surgeries. ,,,,,, As per ASE/EAE recommendations, LVDD is assessed by the integrated use of multiple echocardiographic (echo) parameters including spectral Doppler analysis of mitral inflow and pulmonary venous flow, propagation velocity (Vp) of mitral inflow, and tissue Doppler indices of mitral annular motion.

 To date, at least five different algorithms have been proposed for the intraoperative grading of LVDD. ,,,, Swaminathan etal. have proposed highly simplified algorithm using only intraoperatively measured E and E'.
 It was observed that increasingly severe grades of DD were significantly associated with reduced long-term freedom from a composite endpoint of major adverse cardiac events (MACEs) in 905 patients undergoing isolated CABG surgery.

 Hemodynamic management of patients undergoing off-pump coronary artery bypass grafting (OPCABG) is challenging.
 Transesophageal echocardiography (TEE) is extremely important monitoring tool.
 Knowledge of the particular stage of DD has clinical implications with the potential to modify therapy.
 However, the role of diastolic function evaluation during OPCABG surgery has not been well reported.

 The aim of this study was to monitor changes in LVDD using simplified algorithm proposed by Swaminathan etal. in patients undergoing OPCABG.

 Subjects and methods

 Fifty-one consecutive patients undergoing OPCABG were enrolled in this study.
 One patient was converted to on-pump CABG in view of hemodynamic instability while doing obtuse marginal (OM) grafting.
 The final analysis included fifty patients.
 The review board approved this study with waiver off to take separate consent.
 All patients underwent surgery by midline sternotomy.
 Standardized anesthesia protocol consisted of general anesthesia with midazolam, fentanyl, and propofol.
 Vecuronium was used as muscle relaxant.
 Anesthesia was maintained with boluses of fentanyl, midazolam, and isoflurane as inhalational agent.
 Monitoring consisted of arterial blood pressure measured by femoral arterial catheter and pulmonary artery catheter inserted by the right internal jugular vein before induction.
 Surgical steps consisted of midline sternotomy, harvesting of the left internal mammary artery (LIMA) and saphenous vein grafts (SVGs), adequate heparinization (target activated clotting time >300 s), LIMA to left anterior descending (LAD) grafting, and then as per severity of the coronary artery lesion remaining grafts on OM and posterior descending artery (PDA).
 After the grafting heparin was reversed with protamine, hemostasis was achieved and wound was closed in layers.
 A single surgical team performed all surgeries.